Carnelian Cabochon with "Eye" Pattern media thumbnails

 The Eye in Mediterranean Lapidary Tradition

-The eye as a symbol of protection is cross-cutting to almost all Mediterranean and Middle Eastern cultures.
-In Ancient Egypt, the Eye of Horus carved in red carnelian was one of the most frequent funerary amulets in mummy necklaces.
-The association between the natural eye pattern in stone and the protective function predates blown glass and the Turkish nazar — both probably derive from this much older lapidary tradition.
-Carnelian is traditionally linked with vitality, grounding, and personal protection.
+The eye as a symbol of protection is universal across almost all Mediterranean and Middle Eastern cultures.
+In Ancient Egypt, the Eye of Horus carved from red carnelian was one of the most common funerary amulets in mummy necklaces.

 The symbolic properties attributed to minerals belong to cultural and historical traditions.
 They are shared for educational purposes, not as medical advice or a substitute for professional care.